Common Vehicle Registration Services

 - By contacting an Alberta registry agent office near you

 To order a personalized plate, you must visit a registry agent office.
 Payment for the plate must be made when placing the order.
 You will be required to provide your driver's licence number.
 You will also be required to decide where the licence plate should be mailed.
+If you would like to order a personalized plate as a gift, some registry agents may offer a gift card or certificate that can be purchased.

 To move an unregistered vehicle from one location to another in Canada, you must provide proof of ownership if the vehicle is being moved outside of Alberta, proof of valid insurance, and a description of the vehicle including the make, year and serial number.
 A time-limited permit may be issued to permit the movement of the vehicle without registration.
 For fee information, see registry agent's Product Catalogue (pdf).
 Permits are not valid outside of Canada.